Azure Data Lake Storage Gen2 hierarchical namespace

-We recommend that you turn on the hierarchical namespace for storage workloads that are designed for file systems that manipulate directories.
+In general, we recommend that you turn on a hierarchical namespace for storage workloads that are designed for file systems that manipulate directories.
 This includes all workloads that are primarily for analytics processing.
-Datasets that require a high degree of organization will also benefit by enabling the hierarchical namespace.
+Datasets that require a high degree of organization will also benefit by enabling a hierarchical namespace.

-The reasons for enabling the hierarchical namespace are determined by a TCO analysis.
+The reasons for enabling a hierarchical namespace are determined by a TCO analysis.
 Generally speaking, improvements in workload latency due to storage acceleration will require compute resources for less time.
-Latency for many workloads may be improved due to atomic directory manipulation that is enabled by the hierarchical namespace.
+Latency for many workloads may be improved due to atomic directory manipulation that is enabled by a hierarchical namespace.
 In many workloads, the compute resource represents > 85% of the total cost and so even a modest reduction in workload latency equates to a significant amount of TCO savings.
-Even in cases where enabling the hierarchical namespace increases storage costs, the TCO is still lowered due to reduced compute costs.
+Even in cases where enabling a hierarchical namespace increases storage costs, the TCO is still lowered due to reduced compute costs.